kayaalpkoker/spring-mvc-hotel-booking/README.md

-# spring-vue-hotel-booking
+# spring-mvc-hotel-booking
-Full-stack hotel booking application built with Spring Boot and Vue.js
+Hotel booking application built with Spring Boot and Thymeleaf